fpirsch/vptree.js/README.md

 ### Precomputing the tree

+Typical usage of this library involves large datasets or expensive distance computations.
+You will probably want to precompute the vp-tree structure, so that your final application does just the searching.

 **vptree.stringify()**

 Returns a stringified JavaScript object literal of the vp-tree structure.
 Like JSON.stringify but without nulls